Solofighter3/stocktracker/README.md

 At first I created a group named chat_tracks inside consumers.py vwhich contains channel_layers of all user/clients in our websocket.
-Whenever user comes websocket page with some selected stocks from previous page,I will add that user's channel_layer inside my chat_tracks group and I will create a task(If not present) using those selected stocks selected by user as an argument to task or I will just change the argument if task is present.In that task named mytask I will call api which will get all details about those selected stocks and I will send those details to group chat_tracks using group send.chat_tracks contains all the uses/clients channel_layer so we can
+Whenever user comes websocket page with some selected stocks from previous page,I will add that user's channel_layer inside my chat_tracks group and I will create a task(If not present) using those selected stocks selected by user as an argument to task or I will just change the argument if task is present.In that task named mytask I will call api which will get all details about those selected stocks and I will send those details to user who made the request using group_send method.When I use group_send method at first I will send those details to chat_tracks group which contains all the uses/clients channel_layer from that group I can send those data to user which made the request.